MicrosoftDocs/entra-docs/docs/global-secure-access/scripts/powershell-compliant-network-breakglass.md

     }
 }
 $compliantNetworkCount = $allCompliantNetworkCAPolicies.Count
-$result += "Total count of Compliant Network CA policies: $($compliantNetworkCount)"
+$result += "Total count of Compliant Network Conditional Access policies: $($compliantNetworkCount)"

-# Save the list of Compliant Network CA policies to the C:\BreakGlass folder for use in .\breakglass.ps1
+# Save the list of Compliant Network Conditional Access policies to the C:\BreakGlass folder for use in .\breakglass.ps1
 foreach ($policy in $allCompliantNetworkCAPolicies)
 {
     $current = Get-MgBetaIdentityConditionalAccessPolicy -ConditionalAccessPolicyId $policy.id